kkerns20/rb_109/notes/mutating1.md

 a = a.capitalize!     # => 'Hello' (returns `self` the same object modified)
 a.object_id           # => 440
 ```

-### Mutating Methods

-If a method modifies one of it's arguments during execution, it is said to be _mutating with respect to its arguments_.
-This is less common than a method which is _mutating with respect to its caller_, which occurs when a method permanently modifies the calling object.

-Many mutating methods use `!` at the end of their names to signify this side-effect.
-There are some methods, however, that do not have this indicator, such as `Array#push` and `String#concat`.
-If you write any mutating methods in your own code, it's a good idea to include the `!` in their name.

-- [ ] TODO generate list of mutating methods that do not contain `!` and link here

 #### Indexed Assignment